physcrowley/AOC-Java-DJC/WhatImLearning.md

 ## Youtube -> Reducible

 Just watched the Dynamic programming episode and it seems to apply directly to Day 7's first problem.
 Acyclical directed graphs for the relationships between bag colours.

+## Day 7

+Setting up the data structure was the hardest part -> parsing the text correctly into the nested HashMaps.

+The second hardest part was just putting down the math in code without making mistakes when considering the data structures and recursion.

+Using paper and pencil to sketch out and manually go through the examples was the most effective way of figuring out the algorithm.